Ashen-Vaults/ashen-vaults.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-I’m **Alex**, a passionate software engineer with over 6 years of experience in the video game industry, specializing in cross-platform development, build pipeline automation, and performance optimization.
-I’ve worn many hats and quickly pick up new technologies—whether it’s graphics rendering in C++ with low-level APIs like DirectX 12, NVN, Agc, and Gnm, or automating build pipelines with Groovy and Python.
+I’m **Alex**, a passionate software engineer at **PHL Collective** with over 6 years of experience in the video game industry, specializing in cross-platform development, build pipeline automation, and performance optimization.
+I’ve worn many hats and quickly pick up new technologies—whether it’s graphics rendering in C++ with low-level APIs like DirectX 12, NVN, Agc, and Gnm, or automating build pipelines with Groovy and Python, and anything in between.
 When faced with a challenge, I don’t just find solutions—I make them work.

 Throughout my career, I’ve had the opportunity to collaborate closely with artists, designers, producers, writers, audio engineers, and fellow programmers to successfully ship 9 titles across multiple platforms.
 Each project presented its own unique challenges—some straightforward, others complex—and through teamwork and dedication, we achieved successful launches every time.